 You must fill out a ‘health declaration’ form before departure and present a negative test result from within the past 72 hours on arrival.
 There are no direct flights.

-All visitors, including British travellers, are now subject to random testing at Greek ports and airports.
+As of November 14, mainland Greece and most of its islands will be removed from the ‘travel-corridor’ list.
+Brits will only be able to visit Corfu, Crete, Rhodes, Zakynthos and Kos without having to self-isolate on their return.
+All visitors to Greece, including British travellers, are now subject to random testing at ports and airports.
 If chosen, you will then have to move directly on to your accommodation, where you will be required to quarantine for 14 days in the event of a positive result.
-Make sure to fill out this ‘passenger locator’ form before you leave.
-Flights are now available through Wizz Air, Ryanair and BA.
+You must also fill out this ‘passenger locator’ form before you leave, and provide a negative test result from within the past 72 hours on arrival.
+Most flights have been cancelled due to England’s nationwide lockdown.

-From October 25, the Maldives will be added to the UK’s ‘travel-corridor’ list.
+As of October 25, the Maldives is now on the UK’s ‘travel-corridor’ list.
 All international visitors must present a negative test result from within 96 hours of arrival.
 British Airways is already running direct flights.

 Spain (but only the Canary Islands)

-As of October 25, the Canary Islands will be added to the UK’s ‘travel-corridor’ list.
+As of October 25, the Canary Islands have been back on the UK’s ‘travel-corridor’ list.
+From November 14, you will need to provide a negative test result on arrival when checking into accommodation.
 Several airlines are already running direct flights.

 Brits arriving on the Caribbean island must provide a negative test result from within the past week.
 There will be further temperature checks at the airport, and you must spend your entire stay at an ‘authorised’ hotel.
 BA is running direct flights from London.